jvde-github/AIS-catcher/README.md

 For testing, do not use the development version (edge) but instead download the latest release.
 The development version might not work.

-Release version **0,32**: Support for the **Raspberry Pi Model B Rev 2** via performance enhancements with only a  small tradeoff on sensitivity.
+Release version **0.32**: Support for the **Raspberry Pi Model B Rev 2** via performance enhancements at the cost of a  small tradeoff in sensitivity.
-I implemented a trick to speed up fixed point downsampling significantly.
-Furthermore a new model is introduced (```-m 5```) which uses exponential moving averages in the phase determination part instead of a standard moving average.
+I implemented a trick to speed up fixed point downsampling for RTLSDR input at 1536K samples/second.
+Furthermore a new model (```-m 5```) is introduced  which uses exponential moving averages in the determination of the phase instead of a standard moving average as for the default model.
-Both features can be activated with the ```-F``` switch (ideally use it when running a RTL-SDR at 1536K).
+Both features can be activated with the ```-F``` switch.
 To give an idea of the performance improvement on a Raspberry PI (700 MHz), I used the following command to decode from a file on the aforementioned Raspberry Pi:

 ```